Probation Violation Lawyer James Sullivan Fights to Keep Clients on Probation in Houston

 If the State has filed a Motion to Revoke your Probation or to Adjudicate your Guilt, you can call defense Attorney James Sullivan at (281) 546-6428 to discuss your case.

-According to a recent article in the Houston Chronicle, The Harris County Probation Department has recently come under fire for serious problems in the handling of drug testing for people on probation or on bond.
+According to an article in the Houston Chronicle, the Harris County Probation Department has recently come under fire for serious problems in the handling of drug testing for people on probation or on bond.
 According to evidence uncovered and brought to light in a recent hearing, the integrity of drug testing in the department may not be trusted due to clerical errors, faulty record keeping, mislabeling of samples and a sloppy chain of custody.
 Because of these serious problems, many people may have been arrested or had their probation revoked based on false positives.
 A local defense attorney alleges a systemic problem and calls for sweeping overhauls.

 Witness: Error ruined his life